antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 Works on all Godot renderers and HTML builds.

-See video of the plugin and demos here:
+Click the image below to see video of the plugin:

 [![YouTubeVideo](https://github.com/user-attachments/assets/24120e4e-20d9-412a-9c7b-b089923eb5d6)](https://youtu.be/twFFcn4Q0fQ)